jefft0/boards2-mobile/mobile/README.md

-# dSocial Mobile APP
+# Boards2 Mobile App

 ## Requirements

-The dSocial mobile app uses Expo.
+The Boards2 mobile app uses Expo.
 You can review the general expo requirements:

 - Expo Requiments: <https://docs.expo.dev/get-started/installation/>
 - Configure buff registry: `$ npm config set @buf:registry  https://buf.build/gen/npm/v1/`

 Here are specific steps to install the requirements on your platform.

-### Install requirements for macOS 13 and macOS 14
+### Install requirements for macOS 14 and macOS 15

 (If you are on Ubuntu, see the next section to install requirements.)